-These light, flaky delicacies originated about 150 years ago when Copenhagen bakers went on strike for cash, instead of room and board.
+These light, flaky delicacies originated about 150 years ago when Copenhagen bakers went on strike to demand cash instead of room and board.
 Employers retaliated by dismissing Danish bakers and importing Austrians to take their place.
-The Austrian method of folding butter into dough became popular, and when the Danish bakers eventually returned to their jobs they embellished upon the Austrian method, adding jam and other fillings to variously-shaped pastries.
+The Austrian method of folding butter into dough became popular, and when the Danish bakers eventually returned to their jobs they embellished upon the Austrian method, adding jam and other fillings to pastries of various shapes.

 Then you can get on with the all-important last step . . . eating!
 You've earned a treat (or two), don't you think?

 - 1½ ounces (40 g) (3 tablespoons) sugar